 What happened in the Kargil Conflict and who won the Kargil war?

 The Indian Army secured this victory after their 3-months of hard work in the conflict but that led to the loss of lives from both sides.
 India loses nearly 490 officers, soldiers, and jawans.
 In order to memorize India’s victory in this war, “Kargil Vijay Divas” is celebrated every year on the 26th of July.

 8. India won cricket world cup second time under captainship of M.S Dhoni in 2011

 The 2011 Cricket World Cup was the 10th Cricket World Cup.
 This match was played in India, Sri Lanka, and Bangladesh.
 India won the tournament by 6 wickets by defeating Sri Lanka in Wankhede Stadium in Mumbai.
 India is the first country to win the Cricket World Cup final on Home Soil.
 This was the proudest moment for India when team India lifted the World Cup, making India proud.
 It was the masterstroke to get the World Cup back to India and it would be remembered every time.

 Who were the players in the Indian team of the 2011 ICC World Cup?

-The Indian team of 2011 ICC World Cup was led by the captain and wicketkeeper M.S Dhoni, including vice-captain Virender Sehwag, Ravichandran Ashwin, Piyush Chawla, Gautam Gambhir, Harbhajan Singh, Zaheer Khan, Virat Kohli, Ashish Nehra, Munaf Patel, Yusuf Pathan, Suresh Raina, Sreesanth, Sachin Tendulkar, Yuvraj Singh, Praveen Kumar.
+The Indian team of the 2011 ICC World Cup was led by the captain and wicketkeeper M.S Dhoni, including vice-captain Virender Sehwag, Ravichandran Ashwin, Piyush Chawla, Gautam Gambhir, Harbhajan Singh, Zaheer Khan, Virat Kohli, Ashish Nehra, Munaf Patel, Yusuf Pathan, Suresh Raina, Sreesanth, Sachin Tendulkar, Yuvraj Singh, Praveen Kumar.

 9. India was declared as polio free nation in 2014